shamansystems/Cheap-FOCer-2/orderingGuide/readme.md

 1.
     You will now see the parts selected by JLCPCB based on the BOM that was uploaded.
 This list of parts includes every possible component available by JLCPCB to be assemble onto the Cheap FOCer 2.

-    ## This includes certain `Extended Parts` such as the DRV8301 and the 100v rated components.
+    The `Extended Parts` such as the DRV8301 and the 100v rated components cost more but will be much better if JLCPCB solders it for you.
+The DRV8301 chip is one of the hardest things to solder by hand.

     The only parts that you should see as `No part selected` are the (10uF, 100V) caps, the 22uH inductor, the BMI160 IMU, and the (4.7uF, 100V) caps.
 These components plus the MOSFETs must be acquired and assembled external to JLCPCB.
 Ordering these remaining components from LCSC.com will be covered [later in this guide](#remaining-components-from-lcsccom).
     ![](noPartsSelected.png)